📅 3 Apr 2025 • 📖 8 min read

 Extroverts vs. Introverts

-The extrovert’s dopamine pathway is shorter and simpler, while the introvert’s acetylcholine pathway is longer and tortuous.
-That is why introverts often need more time to process the stimuli before they respond.
+Now, the extrovert’s dopamine pathway is shorter and simpler, while the introvert’s acetylcholine pathway is longer and more winding.
+As a result, introverts often need more time to process the stimuli before they respond.

 Introverts are highly observant and often catch what others are likely to miss, like the microexpressions on a friend’s face.
 Research shows they are also more likely to be riddled with anxiety.